taichi-t/ruby_on_rails_example/README.md

 ## Typing /rails/info/routes in a serch bar show all routes available.

+just do "local:3000/rails/info/routes"

-## What gem is
+## What is bundle

-to install dependencies, like a yarn or npm
+to install dependencies, like a yarn or npm<br/>
+ex) bundle add twitter

 ## resources